fjantunen/sev1/index.md

 The structure is dead simple: **before, during, and after** the incident.
 You can jump to any section as needed.

 The language is intentionally spartan.
 No fluff, no filler.
 Just clear ideas and hard-won practices tested under pressure.

-Where useful, examples and checklists are designed for scanning mid-incident—not leisurely weekend reading.
+It's built to match human limitations—especially under cognitive load.

+* Incidents happen when you're tired.
+* Working memory is limited.
+* Stress narrows focus and kills retention.

+That's why the guidance here is short, structured, and designed to be scanned—not read front to back like a novel.
+It's optimized for clarity during degraded cognition, not academic perfection.

+> 🧠 In incident response, the enemy isn't just downtime—it's overload.
+This book is built for peak usability during peak stress.

 #### Why Emojis, Callouts, and Formatting Matter